 But what is so special about risotto alla Milanese?

-Saffron, ok, and the presence of beef marrow, of course, helps to thicken risotto and make it even more buttery and tasty.
+Of course, Saffron, ok, and the presence of beef marrow helps to thicken risotto and make it even more buttery and tasty.

-Assuming that you have top-notch saffron, in the original recipe of risotto Milanese marrow is the most important ingredient, so finding a good and well-stocked butcher is the first step to make it right.
+Assuming that you have top-notch Saffron, in the original recipe of Milanese risotto, the marrow is an essential ingredient, so finding a good and well-stocked butcher is the first step to making it right.

 We could say they are the two extremes of the pendulum of this dish: the marrow is fatty and enveloping but balanced by the mysterious fascination of the magic gold dust.

-If you want to buy the marrow ask your butcher, just buy the ox bones and let him cut in half.
+If you want to buy the marrow, ask your butcher, buy the ox bones and let him cut in half.